 You can usually access physical therapy by being referred through your doctor.
 If you see a specialist, they may have a physical therapist as part of their team or may refer you to a PT within their clinic.
 Physical therapy can also be sought out privately if your resources allow.

-Active physical therapy, meaning it is guided by a professional but you are taking the lead and carrying out exercises in your own time, can be accessed online through resources like the Pathways app (download links below).
+Active physical therapy, meaning it is guided by a professional but you are taking the lead and carrying out exercises in your own time, can be accessed online through resources like the Pathways app (download links below) (update Aug 2023: Pathways is now a web app!
+Start our program here).
 This type of online pain therapy will guide you through safe, gradual exercises to build up your strength, flexibility and tolerance.
 Over time this will help you to regain your level of functioning and enable you to reduce your pain symptoms!

 - Physiotherapy Theory and Practice, An International Journal of Physical Therapy, Volume 32, Issue 5, Adriaan Louw, PT, PhD, Kory Zimney, PT, DPT, Emilio J. Puentedura, PT, DPT, PhD, Ina Diener, PT, PhD, (2016), “The efficacy of pain neuroscience education on musculoskeletal pain: A systematic review of the literature”